PSU-OIT-ARC/vagrant-manifest/README.md

 ## Install

 Install Vagrant (1.6.5) and Virtual Box (4.2.12).
 If you run windows, run `setx VAGRANT_HOME "c:\users\%username%\.vagrant.d"` from the cmd command line.
-Clone this repo into a directory and run vagrant up:
+Clone this repo into a directory and run `vagrant up`:

     git clone http://github.com/PSU-OIT-ARC/vagrant-manifest.git centos65
     cd centos65
     vagrant up

 The first time this is executed, a centos 6.5 image will be downloaded from a third party.
 Vagrant should then execute the bootstrap.sh provisioning script.

 If your box is not provisioned automatically, you can run: